 TK Eligibility in California Chart by DOB

-Did you know the TK age eligibility in California is changing?
+Did you know that Transitional Kindergarten (TK) eligibility in California has changed - and is still changing?

 What is TK?